Client: 150 Media Stream

 150 N. Riverside Drive Plaza

-‘Cities & The Sky’ depicts a slowly evolving animated mural that evokes the dynamics of landscape painting, the pop graphics of mural art, and the visual lyricism of cinematic abstraction.
+‘Cities & The Sky’ depicts a slowly evolving animated abstract terrain which evokes the dynamics of landscape painting, the pop graphics of mural art, and the visual lyricism of cinematic abstraction.
 The unique design of the screen’s LED “blades” reflects the architectural fabric of the building and the Chicago skyline itself.

 150 Media Stream is a unique project that fuses art, technology, and architecture in one experiential space.
 It is also unique, in terms of urban LED signage, for its sole dedication to exhibiting custom video art and cultural material, totally free from commercial content or advertising of any kind.
 The commissioning of original media artwork for this screen has been the heart, soul and purpose of the 150 Media Stream platform.